parryc/thevoid/templates/zmnebi/verbs.md

 > Ⓚ: PFSF (Present-Future Stem Formant)
 Ⓗ: PSF, thematic suffix

 As mentioned above, the PFSF is a vowel consonant pair that is affixed to the root of the verb in the first screeve (e.g. PRS, FUT, etc. – those marked with ① in this document).
-However, sometimes there is no consonant (`ჭრის:cuts`) and sometimes there is no PFSF at all (`წერს:eats`).
+However, sometimes there is no consonant (`ჭრის:cuts`) and sometimes there is no PFSF at all (`წერს:writes`).
 It is not necessary to memorize the below list, but it is helpful to review them to get a feel for what verbs look and sound like in some of the more common tenses.

 * ავ
 * ამ